Exploring the Street of Stockholm Sweden and Especially the Trolls

 Crisscrossing down cobblestone pathways, past the final resting place of the Swedish kings that are interred in the cemetery adjacent to the 13th Century Franciscan church, we arrived in time to witness the impressive changing of the guard inside the quadrangle of the severe and fortress-like Royal Palace.
 The palace was rebuilt in the mid-18th Century after it had burned to the ground half a century earlier.

 Still standing and seemingly unaltered are the stone and brick two- three- and four-story houses, many of which have retained their original walls and wrought iron fixtures.
-Cozy cafés, restaurants and quaint shops pepper the street level of this old-world urban setting.
-Our respite and snack took place in a café that looked like an historic storage cellar; its dark and gloomy atmosphere belied the friendliness of the proprietor.
+Cozy cafes, restaurants and quaint shops pepper the street level of this old-world urban setting.
+Our respite and snack took place in a cafe that looked like an historic storage cellar; its dark and gloomy atmosphere belied the friendliness of the proprietor.

 Energized by rich, aromatic coffee and delectable pastry, we strolled by antique shops, bookstalls, haute couture boutiques and souvenir stores.
-It was getting late and, even though much of Scandinavia at summer’s end remains light well into the evening -- a boon for sightseers -- shops were closing.
-Walking by one in particular, I was sorry I’d missed its opening hours.
-The larger than life sized crone effigy that sat crumpled in the window, smiling perhaps at the cat sleeping peacefully next to her, captivated me.
-To the left of the wood and brass door, colorful, elfin-like figures adorned the window.
-I stood there for a moment, enthralled by their charm before moving on.
+It was getting late and, even though much of Scandinavia at summer's end remains light well into the evening -- a boon for sightseers -- shops were closing.
+Walking by one in particular, I was sorry I'd missed its opening hours.

 We crossed over a bridge, which appeared trafficked perpetually with pedestrians, to Sodermalm, and climbed a steep incline where the views of the city made the area called Katrinavagen a wonderful place for visitors to stop, photograph and take their bearings.
 Probably nowhere else in Stockholm is the architecture so diverse as here.
 You can walk down cobblestone streets and view charming Victorian homes, while imagining that the inhabitants are being captured on canvases by 19th Century artists, turn onto a broad avenue and find an apartment complex that's 20th Century Bauhaus in design and then walk to the old industrial district, which is becoming the art and fashion center, and find a new trendy gallery.